simonbing/CRLSanityCheck/README.md

 ```

 We recommend installing the required packages in a conda environment.
 To
-do so:
-1. Create a new conda environment from the provided config file:
+do so, first create a new conda environment from the provided config file:
 ```
 conda env create -f environment.yml
 ```

-2. Activate the conda environment:
+and activate it
 ```
 conda activate crc
 ```

 ## Experiments